abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: warning
-In general, prefer using BlazeMeter option which avoids all the setup and maintenance costs of the infrastructure required by JMeter remote testing, in addition to additional useful features (like reporting capabilities).
+In general, prefer using BlazeMeter or OctoPerf options which avoid all the setup and maintenance costs of the infrastructure required by JMeter remote testing, in addition to additional useful features (like reporting capabilities).
 :::

 Check [DistributedJmeterEngine](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/engines/DistributedJmeterEngine.java) and [JMeter documentation](http://jmeter.apache.org/usermanual/remote-test.html) for proper setup and additional options.